polterguy/hyper-ide/helpers/help-files/01 - Hyperlambda/06 - Your first Ajax form.md

 in our **[innerValue]** node, which is a child of our **[p]** node.
 Since this is a formatted string, with its formatting values pointing to the results of our **[p5.web.widgets.property.get]** invocations - This means that when **[micro.widgets.modal]** is evaluated, the **[innerValue]** of our **[p]** element, will be a static string, being the product of our formatting expressions, having its *"{n}"* parts, exchanged with its n'th child node's result.

-Notice, only nodes without names, will be considered when creating such _"formated strings"_.
+**Notice**, only nodes without names, will be considered when creating such _"formated strings"_.

 The above `:x:` parts of our Hyperlambda, are in fact what we refer to as *"lambda expressions"*.
 These allows you to reference other nodes in your lambda structure.
 If you have some knowledge of XPath, the similarities might be obvious.